 In a dedicated NOC support model, the fact that resources are already working within the client’s tools means integration isn’t necessary.

 In a shared NOC scenario, integration with client tools is extensive.
-Since the efficiency and effectiveness of the shared NOC is afforded through its use of standard tools and processes, the variety in client tools is handled through sophisticated integrations, particularly with monitoring tools and trouble ticket systems.
+Since the shared NOC's efficiency and effectiveness are afforded through its use of standard tools and processes, sophisticated integrations, particularly with monitoring tools and trouble ticket systems, handle the variety of client tools.

 7. Scalability

-While we touched on scalability in our discussion of business model differences, it’s worth unpacking further as it often factors strongly in the decision between support models.
+While we touched on scalability in our discussion of business model differences, it’s worth unpacking further as it often strongly factors into the decision between support models.

 In a dedicated support model, scalability amounts to adding or eliminating resources from the dedicated team.
 Whether there’s an increase in NOC activity or the infrastructure expands as services are added, additional support needs can only be addressed by adding resources.

-The shared NOC support model, by contrast, offers a reasonable level of flexibility to absorb varying workloads.
-While service pricing will naturally fluctuate with significant changes in workloads, the increments are typically far more subtle compared to adding even one additional dedicated resource.
+By contrast, the shared NOC support model offers a reasonable level of flexibility to absorb varying workloads.
+While service pricing will naturally fluctuate with significant workload changes, the increments are typically far more subtle compared to adding even one additional dedicated resource.

 8. Supervision

 Dedicated and shared NOC support models have somewhat different demands for supervision and management.
-While the level and quality of service they deliver is identical, and each has access to the same value-add services that make outsourcing attractive from a business perspective, their structures often look quite different, with one requiring more managerial depth than the other.
+While the level and quality of service they deliver are identical, and each has access to the same value-added services that make outsourcing attractive from a business perspective, their structures often look quite different, with one requiring more managerial depth than the other.

 In a dedicated support model, supervision is very straightforward.
-One or multiple team leads or managers are assigned to lead the dedicated team depending on the number of resources and service period during which services are provided.
-These supervisors are supported by the same Directors and VP-level leads as for the shared support environment and thus receive the same direction, oversight, and support from other teams.
+Depending on the number of resources and service period during which services are provided, one or multiple team leads or managers are assigned to lead the dedicated team.
+The same Directors support these supervisors, and VP-level leads for the shared support environment and thus receive the same direction, oversight, and support from other teams.

-In the shared NOC, the added complexity and sophistication of the team structure demands a similarly sophisticated management structure.
-Here, roles include Shift Managers as well as Team Managers, Directors, and VPs.
+In the shared NOC, the added complexity and sophistication of the team structure demand a similarly sophisticated management structure.
+Here, roles include Shift Managers, team Managers, Directors, and VPs.

-Again, while supervisorial roles may differ between the two models, both receive the same access to the operational expertise that drive the same level of quality throughout the service.
+Again, while supervisorial roles may differ between the two models, both receive the same access to the operational expertise that drives the same level of quality throughout the service.

 9. Escalation Management